JiaRong00/01-Rock-Paper-Scissors-Game/README.md

 3) Use of emoji

 My train of thought while creating the game flow:
-1) To get input from the users on their choice of playing the game with the computer
+1) To create a list of characters that players can choose to play with, using the cowsay package
+2) To display ASCII art to initiate the game.
-2) To get input from users which character they would like to play the game with
+3) To enable users to choose if they would like to play the game and which character they would like to play with
-3) To get input from the users on their choice of rock, paper or scissors
+4) To get input from the users on their choice of rock, paper or scissors
-4) Ask for input again if the users key in an invalid input
-5) To generate a random choice for computer
+5) To generate a random choice for the character
-6) To determine whether the player or computer wins the game
+6) To display the choices of both player and character
-7) To print out statements to inform players who won
+7) To determine and let player know who won the round
 8) To allow players to continue playing if they wish to.
+9) To print out overall game statistics at the end of the game.

 The code makes use of:
 1) IF statements